abhishek1377/Analysis-Pose_Estimation_Techniques/README.md

 This project deals with 2 issues:
 1. Use of openCV and Mediapipe to first gain body landmark coordinates on a projected on a 2-d surface.
-2. Exploration of possible applications of having this landmark data 2a.
+2. Exploration of possible applications of having this landmark data:

+  2a.
 Imgage classification:
      For Image classification, I have used a supervised data of classified images and trained a neural network classification model for possible identification of        various yoga poses using relative positions of body landmarks from the available images.